Variational Inference for Count Response Semiparametric Regression: A Convex Solution: Numerical Results

 where the atom set $\Ksc$ is a geometric sequence of size 50 between $\kappa^{\text{true}}/10$ and $10\kappa^{\text{true}}$.
 We fitted the special case of model (\ref{eq:negBinModel}), corresponding to (\ref{eq:laughIn}) and (\ref{eq:Zcars}), via Algorithm \ref{alg:BCHalgo}.
 The convergence was assessed by monitoring the relative change in $\log\{\underline{p}(\by; q|\kappa)\}$, with a stopping criterion set at $10^{-10}$.
 One hundred simulation replications were performed.

 To facilitate accuracy assessment we also obtained fits based on a Markov chain Monte Carlo approach.
-This was achieved using the \textsf{JAGS} Bayesian inference engine via the \textsf{R} package \textsf{rjags} (Plummer, 2025).
+In order to allow a fair comparison between the two approaches, $\kappa$ was restricted to the same finite set $\Ksc$.
+Markov chain Monte Carlo fitting and inference was achieved using the \textsf{JAGS} Bayesian inference engine via the \textsf{R} package \textsf{rjags} (Plummer, 2025).
 For each replication, chains of length $10000$ were obtained.
 The first $5000$ values were discarded as burn-in Then, thinning by a factor of $5$ was applied, leading to a retained samples of size of $1000$.